peerkar/liferay-gsearch/gsearch-additional-document-fields/README.md

 Using function score query these fields can be used to boost relevant results.

-## Prerequisites
+## Requirements

-The Liferay GSearch custom Elasticsearch adapter.
+The provided, custom Elasticsearch adapter.

 ## Configuration

 After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> Liferay GSearch -> Additional Index Fields

 This feature is disabled by default.

+## Changelog